 A budget for state Early Intervention, federal IDEA 619/611-Component I funds must be submitted each program year by the Grantee in accordance with instructions provided by OCDEL.
+A separate accounting for state Early Intervention funds is required and commingling of state and federal funds is not allowed.
 Budgets must be prepared and estimated expenditures reported in accordance with the accounting principles found in the Pennsylvania Department of Education Manual of Accounting and Related Financial Procedures for Pennsylvania School Systems.
 The budget year is July 1 through June 30.
 The following forms will be generated electronically for all budgets related to the Preschool Early Intervention program:

-- Summary Budget, Appendix B, for state EI, federal 619 and federal 611-Component 1 represent estimated expenditures to be paid with the state Early Intervention and federal IDEA 619/611-Component I Early Intervention allocation. - PDE 403 identifies estimated expenditures and revenues.
+Summary Budget, Appendix B, for state EI, federal 619 and federal 611-Component 1 represent estimated expenditures to be paid in accordance with 2 CFR 200.404 for the state Early Intervention and federal IDEA 619/611-Component I Early Intervention allocation.
+PDE 403 identifies estimated expenditures and revenues.
 The dollar amount entered by the Grantee on the state Early Intervention allocation line of the PDE 403 must be the same as the amount shown on Page 1 of Grant Agreement as it relates to state Early Intervention funding.